Iowa State Fair: Iowa State Fair Parade

+Former entertainment

+The Iowa State Fair has been home to many forms of entertainment over the years.
+Notably, in 1932 the Fair hired Joseph Connolly to crash two outdated locomotives together in front of the Grandstand.
+Connolly named one "Hoover" and one "Roosevelt" in honor of the presidential candidates of the day, presaging the State Fair's role in Presidential nominations.
+The trains accelerated to approximately 50 miles per hour and smashed in a fiery spectacle before 45,000 fairgoers.
+Other past entertainment includes a plane intentionally crashing into a model of a house, a circus elephant, and a human cannonball.

-Political Soapbox
+Political soapbox

+Fred Karger campaigning on April 28, 2012.

-Dwight D. Eisenhower was the first president to visit the Iowa State Fair in 1954.
-Since then, presidential candidates have visited the Fair, and the Des Moines Register currently sponsors the "Political Soapbox,” which provides space for candidates to speak to the public.
+Many political candidates and presidents have gone to the Iowa state fair to campaign, with Dwight D. Eisenhower and Herbert Hoover being the first presidents to visit the Fair in 1954.
+Since 1954, 7 presidents have visited the fair.
+Gerald Ford in 1975, Jimmy Carter in 1976, George W. Bush in 2002, Barack Obama in 2007, Donald Trump in 2012, 2015, 2023, and 2025, and Joe Biden in 2019.
+Multiple other presidential candidates have visited the Fair, and the Des Moines Register currently sponsors the "Political Soapbox,” which provides space for candidates to speak to the public.
 Candidates have 20 minutes to speak and can take questions from the crowd as well.
 Historically the Iowa caucuses have been the first contest in the presidential nomination process, and the fair preceding the caucuses is a high visibility event for candidates.
-The next iteration will occur in 2026.

-Police Department
+Police department

 The Iowa State Fair Police Department was established in 2018, replacing the combination of private security guards and local law enforcement agencies that previously provided security and policing services to the Fairgrounds.
 Officers wear a blue uniform with a distinctive white cowboy hat.
-The police officers are state-certified officers, but funded by the Iowa State Fair Authority.
+The police officers are state-certified officers but funded by the Iowa State Fair Authority.
 Officers work year-round, providing services to the State Fair and other events held at the Fairgrounds.
 There are six full-time police officers and a number of part-time officers, made up of both retired and active-duty officers.
-People arrested at the Fair are booked on site, and transported to Polk County Jail by Des Moines Police Department and the Iowa State Patrol.
+People arrested at the Fair are booked on site and transported to Polk County Jail by Des Moines Police Department and the Iowa State Patrol.